 Find out how binary options work and what our concerns are.

-Update: From 2 July 2018 the sale, marketing and distribution of binary options by firms to retail consumers has been banned in the UK and across Europe.
+Update: From 2 April 2019 the sale, marketing and distribution of binary options by firms to retail consumers are banned in the UK.

 If you’re approached by a firm claiming to offer binary options products, it’s probably a scam.

 Binary options are a form of fixed-odds betting.
 Typically, a trade involves predicting whether an event will happen or not (for example, will the price of a particular share or asset go up) and the outcome is either yes or no.

 If the investor is correct, they ‘win’ and should see a return on their investment; if they’re wrong, they lose their full investment.

 Concerns about binary option trading

 Binary option consumers typically lose money, and these losses can be significant.

 A key risk of the product is the fact that they are typically priced in a similar manner to fixed odds bets, since their value is determined by the probability of an event happening.
 Investors are offered higher returns for lower probability events and lower returns for higher probability events.
 For investors to make a profit from trading they need to ‘beat the odds’ on a regular basis, which a majority of investors do not.

 This feature, along with the short duration of trades, can cause addictive behaviour typically associated with gambling.

 Yes, from 2 April 2019, we permanently banned firms from selling binary options in the UK.